Q: This race sounds dangerous. How will you ensure my safety?

 Q: What’s to stop people from cheating?
 Like, what if they say they were running when they were actually using a fat bike with pedal-powered wings?

 A: Yeah, it’s possible you could cheat.
 But we’d be really disappointed in you.
-If we know your mother, we’ll tell her what you did, and she’ll be disappointed in you too.
+If we know your parents, we’ll tell them what you did, and they’ll be disappointed in you too.
 If someone tells us you cheated, you’ll be disqualified, and we’ll confiscate your flying fat bike, because that sounds totally awesome and we want it.

 Q: Is there a rain date?